 Research done by the Occupational Outlook Handbook reports that the job outlook for data scientists is increasing at a rate of 36%.
 Data science roles have been increasing in number year after year for many years.

 That means that more recruiters are reviewing data science resumes than ever before and it is more important than ever to stand out, both in formatting and content.
-At Pathrise, we have helped 800+ people land their dream job, so we know what works and what doesn’t.
+At Pathrise, we have helped 2000+ people land their dream job, so we know what works and what doesn’t.
 Unfortunately, we see so many people make use of the same Microsoft or Google resume templates.
-If you can’t stand out from a first glance, your resume runs the risk of being put aside in favor of those that do spark interest.
-Once your resume catches their eye, you also need the best possible content to move you forward.
+If you can’t stand out at a first glance it won’t get a second.
+Once your resume catches their eye, you need the best content to move you forward.

-I have looked over thousands of resumes, as both an interviewer and mentor, and so I wanted to to share the 2 biggest mistakes I see.
-I also waned to include the most important tips for a successful data science resume.
+We want to share to of the biggest resume mistakes we see in our fellows and the most important tips for a successful data science resume.
 Knowledge of these issues and tips will help your resume make it through the first review and move you from application to interview.

 2 biggest mistakes on data science resumes and how to avoid them: